matryx/nanome-docs/docs/deeplinking.md

 Example button:

-<a href="nanome://eyJjb21tYW5kcyI6W3siam9pbiI6InRoaXMgaXMgbXkgcm9vbSJ9XX0=
+<a href="nanome:///eyJjb21tYW5kcyI6W3siam9pbiI6InRoaXMgaXMgbXkgcm9vbSJ9XX0=
 " class="btn">Open in Nanome Example Button</a>

-Alternatively, you can pass it through Nanome's deep linking landing page by adding your URL to the end of this url "https://open.nanome.ai/#/"
+Alternatively, you can pass it through Nanome's deep linking landing page by adding your URL to the end of this URL "https://open.nanome.ai/#/"

 An example is below:

 <a href="https://open.nanome.ai/#/eyJjb21tYW5kcyI6W3siam9pbiI6InRoaXMgaXMgbXkgcm9vbSJ9XX0=
 " class="btn">Open using Nanome landing page</a>

 ## Code Examples